dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 although SRv6 can be combined with other control-planes as described later in this document (LISP, hICN).

-The applicability of SRv6 to mobility is described in {{?I-D.ietf-dmm-srv6-mobile-uplane}}
+The applicability of SRv6 to mobility is described in {{?I-D.ietf-dmm-srv6-mobile-uplane}}.
-and its use-cases are described in {{I-D.TBD}}.

 SRv6 counts with three open-source implementations (Linux Kernel, FD.io VPP, P4) and several propietary implementations (4xCisco, 1xBarefoot Networks, 1xUTStarcom)